utilityfueled/content-checker/README.md

 ## Installation

-Use npm to install content-checker.
+Use npm to install `content-checker`.

 ```bash
 npm install content-checker